Kyoko Omori’s research focuses on 20th-century literary and popular culture, with an emphasis on mass media.

 VR Movie Theaters and the Space of Benshi Performance

-Comparative Japanese Film Archive - Transcript Player and VR
+Comparative Japanese Film Archive - Benshi Archive Demo Video: Ephemera, Synced Audio-Videos and VR Theaters

 Brief demonstrations of the multilingual, time-coded transcript video player and Virtual Reality Benshi theaters developed for the Comparative Japanese Film Archive.